PixiEditor/ColorPicker/README.md

 # Included Controls<a name="controls">

-- `ColorPicker`: A HSV/HSL Color Picker, consists of a circular hue slider and HV/HL square.
+- `SquarePicker`: A HSV/HSL Color Picker, consists of a circular hue slider and HV/HL square.
 - `ColorSliders`: A set of HSV/RGB + Alpha sliders
 - `HexColorTextBox`: An RGBA Hex text field
 - `ColorDisplay`: A Primary/Secondary Color display with a swap button